Ukraine launches ‘massive’ drone strikes on six regions of Russia

 “Kyiv has not experienced such a powerful attack since spring.
 The enemy launched a massive, combined attack using drones and missiles,” Serhiy Popko, the head of the city’s military administration, said on Telegram.

-Back in Moscow, the Kremlin said that it will not conduct an investigation into the plane crash that killed the Wagner mercenary group founder, Yevgeny Prigozhin, under international rules.
-"In this case there can be no talk of any international aspect," Mr Peskov said, but he did suggest that "deliberate wrongdoing" is among the possible causes.
+Back in Moscow, the Kremlin said that it will not conduct an investigation under international rules into the plane crash that killed the Wagner mercenary group founder, Yevgeny Prigozhin.
+“In this case there can be no talk of any international aspect,” Mr Peskov said, but he did suggest that “deliberate wrongdoing” is among the possible causes.

 The private Embraer jet on which Mr Prigozhin was travelling to St Petersburg from Moscow crashed north of the capital killing all 10 people on board on 23 August, including two other top Wagner figures, Mr Prigozhin’s four bodyguards and a crew of three.